 Chlorine is poisonous.
 Do not misuse.
 Recap bottle and clean all utensils after use.

-This solution will result in a residual chlorine concentration of approximately 50 ppm in the water system.
-(If a 100 ppm concentration is desired as discussed in Step 6, use 3 cups of household bleach).
+NOTE: This solution will result in a residual chlorine concentration of approximately 50 ppm in the water system.
+(If a 100 ppm concentration is desired, use 3 cups of household bleach).